puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 - configure httpd to serve the Quest Guide website
 - start and manage the httpd service

-Finally, the `lvmguide` class places the files for the website in the appropriate directory.
+Finally, the `lvmguide` class tells Puppet to place the files for the Quest Guide website in the `/var/www/html/lvmguide` directory where the httpd service can make them accessible to your browser when you visit the website.

 ### Putting the modules to use

-As we mentioned previously, a class is a named block of Puppet code.
-The `lvmguide` class contains the definition that will configure a machine to serve the quest guide.
-In order to configure the Learning VM to serve you the Quest Guide website, we need to assign the `lvmguide` class to it, a process known as *Classification* (don't worry about the terminology at this point.
-We'll talk more about this in the Modules Quest).
-To do this we will use the Puppet Enterprise Console.
+In order to configure the Learning VM to serve you the Quest Guide website, we need to assign the `lvmguide` class to it, a process called as *classification*.
+In short, classification is how you tell Puppet which classes to apply to which systems in your infrastructure.
+There are a few different ways to classify nodes, but in this quest, we will be using the PE Console's node classifier.

 ## The Puppet Enterprise Console

-The PE Console is Puppet Enterprise’s web-based Graphical User Interface (GUI) that lets you automate your infrastructure with little or no coding necessary.
+The PE Console a web-based Graphical User Interface (GUI) that gives you easy visibility and control of your infrastructure without requiring you to dig into the Puppet code itself.
 You can use it to:

 - Manage node requests to join the Puppet deployment
 - Assign Puppet classes to nodes and groups